Augmenting Molecular Graphs with Geometries via Machine Learning Interatomic Potentials

-However, the development of MLIP foundation models for small molecules has been hindered by the lack of large-scale datasets with DFT-level accurate energy and force labels.
+However, the development of MLIP pre-trained models for small molecules has been hindered by the lack of large-scale datasets with DFT-level accurate energy and force labels.

 In this work, to address the challenge of efficiently obtaining accurate 3D molecular structures, we curate a large-scale molecular relaxation dataset comprising 3.5 million small molecules and 300 million snapshots with energy and force labels, including 105 million snapshots computed using DFT at the B3LYP/6-31G* level of theory.
-By leveraging this extensive dataset, we can train an MLIP foundation model that can be used in geometry optimization to obtain approximate 3D geometries, referred to as Force2Geo, providing a cost-effective alternative to conventional quantum methods such as DFT.
+By leveraging this extensive dataset, we can train an MLIP pre-trained model that can be used in geometry optimization to obtain computationally efficient but approximate 3D geometries, referred to as Force2Geo, providing a cost-effective alternative to conventional quantum methods such as DFT.
+The choice of backbone models for pre-training can be found in~\cref{sec: backbone model}.
 Additionally, we introduce geometry fine-tuning to enhance the downstream predictive accuracy of 3DGNNs using relaxed 3D structures.
-Furthermore, the MLIP foundation model can be directly fine-tuned for property prediction when ground truth 3D geometries are available, termed Force2Prop, extending its applicability to a range of downstream tasks.
+Furthermore, the MLIP pre-trained model can be directly fine-tuned for property prediction when ground truth 3D geometries are available, termed Force2Prop, extending its applicability to a range of downstream tasks.